raselahmed1337/raselahmed1337/README.md

 # 💫 About Me:
 🙋‍♂️ Problem solver and fast learner with strong communication skills.
 I am motivated to upgrade and expand my skill set through mentorship and challenging projects.
-I enjoy working collaboratively but can also run with projects independently.
-I am excited about the prospect of joining a Ingoude company.
+I enjoy working collaboratively but can also run projects independently.
+I am excited about the prospect of joining an Ingoude company.

 <br>
-🌱 I’m currently learning : NestJs, Postgresql, NextJs
+🌱 I’m currently learning: Machine Learning, Deep Learning
 <br>

 ## 🌐 Socials: